farukalpay/TextEncryptionWithLinearAlgebra/README.md

 3. **Encryption**:
     - For each message vector $\text{messageVector}_i$:
         - Perform matrix-vector multiplication with the key matrix $K$: $\text{encryptedVector}_i = K \cdot \text{messageVector}_i$.
+        - After performing the matrix-vector multiplication, the resulting elements in $\text{encryptedVector}_i rounded to the nearest integer.
         - Each element of $\text{encryptedVector}_i$ represents an encrypted value corresponding to the corresponding message vector element.

 For $\text{messageVector}_1$: